IBM/aiops-pot/docs/Turbonomic POT/add-targets.md

 ![target-settings](img/addtargets/target-settings.png)

 3. Click on "New Target".
-This will open up a page with a list of availble target types for this environment.
+This will open up a page with a list of available target types for this environment.

-Tip: This is not an extensive list of availble target types.
+**Tip:** This is not an extensive list of available target types.
 To view the full list and supported versions visit the [documentation site](https://www.ibm.com/docs/en/tarm/8.8.0?topic=overview-turbonomic-targets).

 ![target-page](img/addtargets/target-page.png)